Department: Clinical Science and Services

 Clinical Groups: Small Animal Soft Tissue Surgery

-Dan is a Professor in Small Animal Surgery and European and American Specialist in Small Animal Surgery and Chairman of the Board of Revents of the European College of Veterinary Surgery (2019/20).
+Dan is a Professor in Small Animal Surgery, a European and American Specialist in Small Animal Surgery and Chairman of the Board of Regents of the European College of Veterinary Surgery (2019/20).
+Dan is the Director of the Cardiothoracic Surgery Service at the RVC which performed over 60 open heart operations in the last 12 months.
 He is also a provider of Continuing Professional Development worldwide.

 Dan graduated from Liverpool University in 1987.
 After eighteen months in practice at the Churchfield Veterinary Centre in Barnsley, he began a residency in small animal surgery at the University of Liverpool.
 Dan gained an RCVS Certificate in Veterinary Radiology in 1990 and a Certificate in Small Animal Orthopaedics in 1991.

 Dan moved to the University of Pennsylvania in 1991 as a Lecturer in Surgery and where he became Assistant Professor of Surgery in 1994.
 He became a diplomate of the American College of Veterinary Surgeons in 1999.
-He joined the Queen Mother Hospital as a Lecturer in Soft Tissue Surgery in October 2000 and became a Senior Lecturer in 2003.
+He joined the Royal Veterinary College as a Lecturer in Soft Tissue Surgery in October 2000 and became a Senior Lecturer in 2003.
 He was awarded his Professorship in 2007.

 Dan is head of group evaluating advanced surgical therapies for congenital and acquired cardiac disease.